freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-46.md

 ## Description
 <section id='description'>

 Forms commonly use checkboxes for questions that may have more than one answer.
-The code for a checkbox is very similar to that of a radio button.
+For example, here's a checkbox with the option of `tacos`: `<input type="checkbox"> tacos`.

-After the `<br>` tag, add an `input` with its `type` attribute set to `checkbox`, and give it the option of `Loving`.
+After the `div` element, add an `input` with its `type` attribute set to `checkbox`, and give it the option of `Loving`.

-Here's an example of a checkbox with the option of `tacos`: `<input type="checkbox"> tacos`.

 </section>